Name Your Style: An Arbitrary Artist-aware Image Style Transfer: Related Work

 The latter focuses on zero- or first-order statistics for real-time style transfer.
 AdaIN~\cite{adain} proposes Adaptive instance normalization to shift the deep content feature to the style space.
 Avatar-net~\cite{avatar} proposes to combine AdaIN~\cite{adain} and style swap~\cite{swap} to enhance the stylization in a coarse-to-fine manner.
 ReReVST~\cite{rerevst} follows Avatar-net~\cite{avatar} to further develop inter-channel feature adjustment for both image and video style transfer.
 To handle high-resolution images, ArtNet~\cite{art-net} proposes Zero-channel Pruning to reduce model complexity.
 Wang et al.~\cite{wang} propose Collaborative Distillation to compress the pre-trained network (e.g., AdaIN) for fast computation.

 \textbf{Domain-aware style transfer.} The problem of arbitrary style transfer methods is that they learn style statistics from one reference image, which is not representative enough for the desired pattern.
 Domain-aware style transfer is to learn the robust statistics from many similar images so that it can transfer the most distinctive styles to the content images.
 The straightforward approach is to collect a number of desirable images to train a specific model for style transfer.
 For example, AST~\cite{ast} proposes an artist-aware style transfer to achieve art stylization.
 In other words, they collect specific artworks as style references, e.g., Van Gogh, to train a network for specific style transfer.
 DualAST~\cite{dualast} follows this idea and proposes a more flexible deep network to balance both artwork style and artist style via Style-Control Block.
 Inspired by the study on the disentangled representation~\cite{infogan}, domain-aware style transfer can also be regarded as an image2image problem where the image is factorized into class-related (style) and class-independent components (content).
 Kotovenko et al.~\cite{Kotovenko} propose a double-GAN model to interpret the encoder and decoder for feature decomposition and stylization via two discriminators. ~\cite{munit,drit,drit_plus} further investigate cross-cycle domain consistency for style transfer and other applications.
+Most recently, there are some new developments on transformer based style transfer~\cite{vision_transformer_1,vision_transformer_2}.